reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this code by wrapping the `{!reach} exit` in a conditional:
+You can fix this code by wrapping the `{!rsh} exit` in a conditional:

 ```reach
 const f = () => { exit(); };